Jim-ds/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] The Scrum Master should not attend—this meeting is for developers only.
 - [ ] Ask each developer what they did since the last daily standup.

-#### Q3.
-Which factor should not be considered during Sprint Planning?
 - [ ] the team's velocity
 - [x] the number of stories in the product backlog
 - [ ] the stories that are ready